ArielKaras/GoalZone/README.md

 2. GitHub: The project source code is stored in a GitHub repository, and team members will need to have a GitHub account to access the code.

-3. Django: The project is built using the Django web framework, and developers will need to have a basic understanding of Django to contribute to the project.
+3. Flask: The project is built using the Flask web framework, and developers will need to have a basic understanding of Flask to contribute to the project.

 4. Docker files: The project uses Docker files to manage the deployment and scaling of the application.
 Familiarity with Docker and containerization is required for contributing to the project.